git-pull/website/code_explorer/django-vs-flask.rst

 That said, the :class:`~django:django.db.models.query.QuerySet` object plays a huge role in catalyzing the momentum django provides.
-It provides easy database-backed form validations, simple object retrieval with views, code readability.
+It provides easy database-backed form validations, simple object retrieval with views, and code readability.
 It's even utilized downstream by extensions like django-filters and django-tables2.
 These two plugins don't even know about each other, but since they both operate using the same database object, you can use django-filter's filter options to facet and search results